sethduda/AdvancedTowing/README.md

 **Battleye kicks me when I try to do xyz.
 What do I do?**

 You need to configure Battleye rules on your server.
-Below are the two files you need to configure:
+Below are the files you need to configure:

 setvariable.txt